Lister Institute of Preventive Medicine: Second World War

 The war made heavy demands on the Lister for production of antisera and vaccines.
 There was also need for expertise in nutrition.
 In 1943, Sir Alan Nigel Drury FRS became director serving until 1952.
 During the war, departments had been widely dispersed.
 He began a successful reintegration and incorporated some Medical Research Council (MRC) units.
 As a result, it became a national centre for research on blood transfusion and the provision of blood products for clinical use.

 Post war to 1970s

 The institute took some time to settle after wartime upheaval.
 In 1952 Ashley Miles was appointed as director.
 The institute remained an important manufacturer of vaccines and antitoxins.
-It produced the 'triple vaccine' for diphtheria, tetanus and pertussis (commonly called whooping cough) and vaccines for cholera, typhoid, rabies vaccines and smallpox.
+It produced the 'triple vaccine' for diphtheria, tetanus and whooping cough (also called pertussis) and vaccines for cholera, typhoid, rabies vaccines and smallpox.
 It also produced antisera for diphtheria, tetanus, gas gangrene, rabies and scorpion venom.
 There were also further important research activities: